 We ask that you only apply once your venue has been confirmed.
 If you are struggling to find a venue, please contact us at firstname.lastname@example.org

 If you are offering your venue as a resource, please reach out to us at email@example.com.
 The events team can make the introduction if a host has an event, but no venue.
-(DE-FI), DDW, and DFW are not responsible for negotiating terms between a potential host and a venue..
+(DE-FI) and DDW are not responsible for negotiating terms between a potential host and a venue..

 Chosen studios will be assigned a night based on which neighborhood they are located in.
 For example, if you’re studio is in the Wright-Dunbar neighborhood, you’ll be assigned the same evening as all studios in that neighborhood.
 No exceptions as it detracts from the “crawl” experience.